 - National Center for Home Food Preservation (Visit the web site here)

 The next thing to do when you prepare to enter into the fair is to make sure your jars are clean.
 The judge should be able to see clearly inside the jar.
-I use these baby wet wipes to clean all my show jars successfully.
-I just buy these cheap-o ones to use.
+I use baby wet wipes to clean all my show jars successfully.

 Finally, presentation is important to remember.
 Lids and jars should match in the brand name either Balls or Kerrs.
 So if you have your product in a Ball Jar, you should have a Ball lid on it.

 Also, one little perk that might get you brownie points is to position the lid to where the word Ball is even with the word Ball on the jar.
 Just a little nit-picky thing I do for extra points.
 It’s not really a top criteria for preparing home canned foods for competition…but remember that presentation is everything.

 Now that you have your perfect jars ready for show, how do you exhibit them to win first prize?

 How do I Enter Into the Fair?

 I linked to my County Fair Exhibitor guide up above.
 It’s really pretty easy to enter into the fair if your local fair has open classes for canning.

 But here it is again if you missed it.

 This is a question not enough people are asking these days.
 Every show I attend, I notice entry numbers are dropping off – Especially in the area of food preservation.